deNBI/cloud-user-docs/wiki/Compute_Center/Bielefeld.md

 ### Note

 Application credentials are currently not supported by all applications or development kits accessing the Openstack API.
-If this is case users had to contact the cloud site administrators in order for them to set an explicit local password.
+In this case users have to contact the cloud site administrators in order for them to set an explicit local password.

 ## DNS as a Service